KSB Hospital: History

 This project was completed in 1960 and provided 44 desperately needed beds plus space for central supply, laboratory, x‑ray, operating rooms, recovery rooms, kitchen, dining room, and laundry.

 In 1967, it once again became necessary to expand the facilities.
 The 1970 addition increased hospital capacity by 80 beds and remodeled the 1941 building.
 This project was financed by $365,000 of hospital reserve funds in conjunction with a $2.2 million in bonds issued through B.C.
-Ziegler and Company.
+Ziegler.

 The 1970s also saw the establishment of many modern service lines.
 A twenty-four-hour emergency room began operations in July 1971.
 In March 1972, the first male member of the Board of Directors was sworn in, and the board completed the sale of the 698-acre Bethea farm in Palmyra in October 1972.
 A seven-bed intensive care unit opened in February 1972, and a $2 million clinic was opened and occupied by early physicians with the Medical Arts Clinic in July 1977.
 March 1978 saw the opening of the 17-bed inpatient psychiatric unit.

 In 1988, KSB Hospital purchased Commerce Towers and soon after constructed a walkway over Crawford Street to connect the building to the hospital.
 Physician offices and Materials Management were the first to occupy the new space.

 In January 1989 a new emergency room was opened at the far west end of the hospital, and included a two-stall ambulance garage.
 The ER had four treatment bays, two trauma bays and a new x-ray room.

 The spring of 1990 brought a newly remodeled cafeteria and vending machine area.
 In 1991, the psychiatry unit was downsized from 26 beds to 16 beds and moved from 3rd floor west to 2nd floor east.
 The new psychiatry unit featured improved safety and security features for patients and employees, and included a new eating area, therapy facilities, video monitoring, outside patio, patient lounge, and an isolation room.

 By 1991, the Medical Arts Clinic, founded by Dr. E. S. Murphy and Dr. J. G. McFetridge had grown into a multi-speciality group of more than twenty physicians and had outgrown the 1977 addition.
 MAC moved to a large office building downtown that had been built for the USF&G Insurance Company.
 The space vacated by MAC was renamed The Annex and became home to several hospital departments, including Medical Records, Patient Accounts, Accounting, Education, Human Resources, Data Processing, Medical Staff, Administration, and included a physician lounge, library, a renal dialysis unit, and space for the Red Cross and Lee County Volunteer Care Clinic.